-We list the best hotels, hostels, B&Bs and guesthouses in Washington D.C. as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
-All hotel recommendations have been referenced with customer reviews and we only listed places that have at least a 4 out of 5-star customer review rating.
+We list the best hotels and accommodations in Washington D.C. as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
+All hotel recommendations have been referenced with customer reviews and we only listed places with at least a 4 out of 5-star customer review rating.

 “One of the city’s great heritage hotels, the Hay is a beautiful old building where ‘nothing is overlooked but the White House.’
 The property has a palazzo-style lobby and probably the best rooms of the old-school luxury genre in the city.”

 “This chic 86-room hotel is the chain’s smallest and feels more like an elite Alpine nook than a hub of ever-bustling Georgetown.”

 Featured in New York Times’ 36 Hours in Washington, D.C.

 “If you can afford to, stay at The Jefferson, which I consider to be D.C.’s best hotel.
 And if you can’t afford to, at least stop in at Quill, the hotel’s delightful bar, where the bartender will invent a cocktail to please you, right on the spot.”

 “This grandiose, opulent Beaux-Arts Hotel, the crown jewel on DC’s most famous street (and just a block from the White House), has sat in the middle of the city’s political and social scene since 1818.”